On-Campus Vaccine & Booster Clinic

 UNC Asheville strongly encourages everyone to get vaccinated if you are able.
 Vaccination is the scientifically-proven best defense against COVID-19 and getting vaccinated will help protect your health and the health of others.
 To find vaccine sites near you, please visit the North Carolina Department of Health and Human Services (NCDHHS) website.

 All faculty, staff and students have been asked to confidentially and securely submit confirmation of their vaccination status as soon as possible.
 See your UNCA email or the Campus Communications page for detailed submission instructions.

 Take Your Shot!

-- For faculty, staff, and students who remain unvaccinated, regular testing will be expected beginning no later than September 1.
+For faculty, staff, and students who remain unvaccinated, regular testing began in Sept.
+2021.